wealthySlave/content-ops/content/pages/index.md

         text: >
-          We started 2 years ago cleaning commercial and residential windows, but have now expanded our expertise into Full Exterior Maintenance service
+          We started 2 years ago cleaning commercial and residential windows, but have now expanded our expertise into Full Exterior Maintenance service.

-          Look below for our services
+          Look below for our services.
         image:
           type: ImageBlock
           url: /images/windows.jpg